fabiogiannini/django-thumbs/README.rst

 Django-thumbs
 =============

 The easiest way to create thumbnails for your images with Django.
 Works with any StorageBackend.
+Updated to be compatible up to Python 3.6.

 Features